 Edward Bernard Tubridy 1893 – 1966

 In the 1990 census, he appears as Eddie, living with his Father, older sister Ellen, and two Aunts.
 Sometime between then and the next record, his Father remarries, his half-sister Mary and half-brother James are born, and he begins attending nearby Penn State University as a Mining Engineer major.
-Penn State was only 30 miles south in State College.
+Penn State was located in State College, only 30 miles south.

 While attending Penn State, he served a short stint in the Army towards the very end of World War One.
 His military service records show he was inducted in August 1818 and honorably discharged in June 1919 as a Private First Class.
 Initially, he was part of the US Pioneer Infantry Regiments.
 These were similar to regular army troops but were also trained in combat engineering.
 It was said they did everything the regular infantry was too proud to do and the Engineers too lazy to do.
 The record showed, however, that he spent the most time deployed to the Army Corp of Engineers.
 There was a tremendous shortage of engineers in WWI, so I guess he was part of a program perhaps arranged through Penn State as part of his studies there.
 This might account for the short time of his enlistment and the different assignments.
 He returned from France at the war’s end and continued his studies at Penn State.